joelouthan/theologic.us/content/posts/prayers/2020-06-26-daily_prayers.md

 **As soon as the line snaps: “In your ministry, you will gain two and lose one.
 Will that be good enough for you.”**

 Lord, anything you give will be good enough for me.

+Your provision is *absolutely* perfect.
+I thank you and praise you.